jschauma/jbot/README.md

-This is a HipChat version of the 'jbot' IRC bot, originally "developed" at Yahoo! in 2007.
+This is a HipChat version of the 'jbot' IRC bot, originally "developed" at Yahoo! in 2007, and which can be found in the 'old/irc' subdir.

 This variant was created as a rewrite in Go for HipChat in July 2016 by Jan Schaumann (@jschauma / jschauma@netmeister.org).
 Many thanks to Yahoo for letting me play around with nonsense like this.